Category Archives: Portuguese Royals

 • Juan de Guzmán y Sandoval (born circa 1612 – ?)

 In 1580, the throne of Portugal was taken by the Spanish Habsburgs.
 In 1578, King Sebastian of Portugal from the House of Aviz was killed in battle without any heirs, causing a succession crisis.
-He was succeeded by his elderly great-uncle Henrique who was a Cardinal of the Roman Catholic Church and had no descendants because he had taken a vow of chastity as a priest.
+He was succeeded by his elderly great-uncle Henrique, a Cardinal of the Roman Catholic Church who had no descendants because he had taken a vow of chastity as a priest.
 When Cardinal-King Enrique died two years later, three grandchildren of Manuel I, King of Portugal (1469 – 1521) claimed the Portuguese throne: King Felipe II of Spain (the son of Manuel I’s daughter Isabella of Portugal, Holy Roman Empress), António, Prior of Crato (the son of Manuel I’s son Luis, Duke of Beja), and João’s grandmother Catarina, Duchess of Braganza (the daughter of Manuel I’s son Duarte, Duke of Guimarães and the grandmother of Luisa’s husband João IV, King of Portugal).
 Ultimately, the grandchild who was successful in his claim was Felipe II, King of Spain.
 The Iberian Union was the union of the Kingdom of Spain and the Kingdom of Portugal that existed between 1580 and 1640, under the Spanish Habsburg kings Felipe II, Felipe III, and Felipe IV who reigned as Filipe I, Filipe II, and Filipe III of Portugal.

-Felipe IV, King of Spain (also Filipe III, King of Portugal) had a plan to incorporate Portugal into the Kingdom of Spain.
+Felipe IV, King of Spain (also Filipe III, King of Portugal) planned to incorporate Portugal into the Kingdom of Spain.
 Part of the plan was to carry out a Spanish-Portuguese marriage policy to confuse and unify the nobles of Spain and Portugal.
 The marriage of the Spanish Luisa de Guzmán and the Portuguese João Braganza, 8th Duke of Braganza came as an opportunity not to be missed.
 By bringing together two important ducal houses, one from Spain and the other from Portugal, the Spanish government hoped to prevent a Portuguese uprising against Spain.

 Luisa’s husband, João Braganza, 8th Duke of Braganza, later João IV, King of Portugal, in 1630; Credit – Wikipedia